 The AAAA is the national organization for certified anesthesiologist assistant professionals, and membership provides students with access to the organization’s quarterly newsletter, networking opportunities, and a number of other resources and benefits, including discounts on the NCCAA examination.

-Each year, CWRU MSA students receive a stipend to attend the AAAA annual meeting and career expo.
+Each year, CWRU MSA students are required to attend the AAAA annual meeting and career expo.
 At the meeting, students have the opportunity to network with students at other MSA programs, potential employers, regional organizations, AAAA leadership, and other exhibitors.
 CWRU MSA students also compete in Anesthesia Jeopardy annually.

 In addition to the events arranged by AAAA, CWRU hosts an alumni reunion reception at the AAAA each year.